weirdpercent/lyracyst/readme.md

     s=Search.new
     s.nik(search) # Wordnik definitions
+    s.syn(search) # Altervista synonyms
     s.rhy(search) # Arpabet rhymes
-    s.syn(search) # Altervista synonyms

 ### Motivation

-I do a lot of writing and I wanted a tool for constructing song lyrics, poetry, and sentences that rock.
+I do a lot of writing and I wanted a tool for constructing song lyrics, poetry, and stories that rock.

 ### Tests

     TODO

-### Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ### Contributing workflow